Chander Singh Rahi: Tributes, legacy, and influence

 Rahi is remembered for having lived for his art and for the community at large.

-He was a holistically talented artist who could sing, write, compose, and play many rare Uttarakhand instruments.
-He also had an excellent understanding of the intricacies and significance of his craft.
-Apart from his creative pursuits, Rahi was deeply passionate about conserving and propagating the music of Uttarakhand.
-He was considered to be a treasure trove of knowledge of the musical culture of Uttarakhand, which he continuously researched, represented, and explained to his listeners.
-Rahi was known for his knowledge of the folklore of all of Uttarakhand, from Jaunsar to the Jauhar Valley.
+He could sing, write, compose, and play many rare Uttarakhand instruments.
+He continuously researched, represented, and explained the musical culture of Uttarakhand to his listeners.
+Rahi was known for his knowledge of the folklore of all of Uttarakhand, from Jaunsar to the Johar Valley.

-He was a strong believer in presenting authentic Pahari music, and in his later years would openly express his frustration with the "Bollywoodisation" and "VCD culture" of Indian folk music.
+In his later years, he would openly express his frustration with the "Bollywoodisation" and "VCD culture" of Indian folk music.
 Rahi was also deeply afflicted by the loss of prestige for languages like Garhwali, Jaunsari, Bhotiya, and Kumaoni in the minds of their speakers, which signified to him the slow death of Uttarakhand's unique Pahari culture.
 He was also critical of the lack of cultural policy of successive Uttarakhand state governments.
 He was concerned with the large-scale out-migration from Uttarakhand, which he tried to address through his 1980s song "Apni thaati ma tu laut ke aija".
 Rahi believed that conserving folk music would help in conservation of Uttarakhand's languages and culture.

 Rahi continued giving demonstration lectures across the country, especially to Garhwali and Kumaoni students, to popularise and share his knowledge of the traditional folk forms and the culture that they represented.

-His legacy continues to be an inspiration to Uttarakhandi artists of later generations.
 Popular Garhwali folk singer Narendra Singh Negi has cited Chander Singh Rahi as his inspiration.

 "Rahi ji's demise has created an irreplaceable void in the music and culture horizon of Uttarakhand.
 He was almost singlehandedly responsible for restoring and curating hundreds of centuries old folk songs of the hill state."